jgoldbeck/KayakChallenge/README.md

-KayakChallenge v0.6.5
+KayakChallenge v1.0.0
 ==============

 App for a MindSumo contest to take in a location within the US and output the warmest 10 cities within 30 miles over the next 7 days along with the days those temperatures occurred on.
 Pretty simple, with kind of silly output, but lots of potential to expand and do cooler things.

-Right now, the main function (getcities) is called using a url with a querystring containing 'dest=location' where 'location' can be a zip code or city name.
-An example of how to run the app from a browser (after starting with 'node web.js') is 'http://localhost:5000/test?dest=02139' .
-The path doesn't do anything yet, so 'test' is just a placeholder.

-Implemented with node.js because I wanted to learn it.
-Also, node could have made the app blazingly fast, but the Geonames API is only accepting a request every ~500 ms. Therefore, the app is *slow* unless you use a better api key or switch services.
+The front end is a form in which the user enters a zip code or city name, followed by some text output listing the top ten nearby highs.
+Currently, only 20 nearby cities are considered to find the highs because the WeatherBug API only accepts a request every ~500 ms. Therefore, the app is *slow* unless you use a better api key or switch services.

 You can interact with the app at http://kayakchallenge.herokuapp.com .
 It may take some time to load, due to the rate-limited APIs it uses.

-If you like it warm, http://kayakchallenge.herokuapp.com/whynotgoto?dest=Austin
+Implemented with node.js because I wanted to learn it.

 Authored by jgoldbeck.
-Version 0.6.0 February 15, 2013
+Version 1.0.0 February 22, 2013